odysseyhack/odysseyhack.github.io/scoreboard.md

-## Better Code Hub scores for Odyssey hackathon participants
+## Better Code Hub score

 Not on the scoreboard?
-Let the Better Code Hub team know on Slack, Mobilize or send in a PR.
+Let the Better Code Hub team know on Slack, Mobilize.

 | Team  | Score   | Team  | Score  |